MagedGDEV/CppInsights/README.md

 During destruction, the process is reversed: the derived class destructor is executed first, followed by the base class destructor.
 Each class is responsible for managing its own resources.

 >[!NOTE]
 > Derived classes do not inherit constructors, destructors, overloaded assignment operators, or friends from the base class.
-However, if the derived class does not have additional resources, it can rely on the base class’s overloaded assignment operator.

 ### Example of Constructors & Destructors